ProtivogaSpriter/ProtivogaSpriter/README.md

 >
 >netscape failed spectacularly at their job i would have done better
 >
->smartphones are bad (axiomatically) because their hardware is nonstandard all over and therefore ery hard to mod
+>smartphones are bad (axiomatically) because their hardware is fucklocked by the greedy corpos and only rare exceptions allow you the privelege to mod
 >
 >*"""ai"""* is a scourge on the human spirit
 >who cares about the economy i think it's intrensically opposed to the concept of human creativity and therefore all mentions of a creatable intelligent entity must be erased from the noosphere